How to Design a Beer Label: The Ultimate Guide

 That’s a lot of heavy lifting for your art to do.
 Many breweries hire a graphic designer or design agency to create their art for this very reason.
 If you go this route, make sure to hire folks with experience in the craft beer industry.
 They’re going to speak your language, and they’ll be able to guide you through the label art design process.

 Puns, pop culture references, musical references – humor and plays on words are a great way to grab attention.
 This approach is popular among craft beer brewers and is enjoyed by craft beer drinkers.
 You can, of course, choose a more serious tone or minimalist approach, if that suits your brand.
 But even then, being creative with names, descriptions and other text is a great way to catch someone’s eye.

 Think of your font as your label’s tone of voice.
 Fonts play a large role in establishing the personality of your craft beer products, as well as your brand.
 Remember, brand voice and beer label voice need to speak in harmony with each other.
 So you might want to choose a few complimentary fonts to use throughout your branding and marketing visuals, from labels to websites to social media.
 Deep Ellum Play Date beer plasters their vibrant and bold fonts on the front and center of the label – showing off its free-spirited and unique character!

 When it comes to design, most of what you put on your beer label is up to you.
-But you do need to adhere to the U.S. Brewing Association labeling requirements.
-These are
+But you do need to adhere to the Alcohol and Tobacco Tax and Trade Bureau (TTB) labeling requirements.
+These are:

 - Business name, address, and barcode